-The use of networked microcomputers in business is pervasive.
-Wayne College's associate degree in Business Management Technology - Data Management with Network Emphasis will prepare you to meet the challenge of an exciting career in the computer network industry.
+Local area networks (LANs) have either supplemented or replaced mainframe computing systems.
+The increased reliance on LANs has led to a shortage of qualified local area network administrators.
+Wayne College's associate degree in Business Management Technology - Data Management with Network Emphasis will prepare you to meet the challenge of an exciting career in the computer networking and information technology industry.
 The Data Management program incorporates Novell, Inc. standard courses and prepares students to qualify for Novell's Certified Novell Engineer (CNE) certification.
-CNE certification is highly prized and recognized by the computer industry.
-Graduates of this program will be prepared to fill first-level positions which require skills in local area network administration and support.
+CNE certification is highly regarded by the computing industry.